-The Small Business Guide to Purchase Orders
+The small business guide to purchase orders

 Whether you raise a purchase the old-fashioned way by printing out a paper document and putting it in the post, or generate purchase orders electronically, there are certain details that should always be included:

-PO number - This unique identifying number is an essential detail, as the buyer will match this to their original purchase order when they receive an invoice with a delivery.
-This is to cross reference and see they have the right items, in the correct quantity, at the agreed price.
+PO number - An essential detail, as the buyer will match this to their original purchase order when they receive an invoice with a delivery, cross referencing to see they have the right items, in the correct quantity, at the agreed price.

 Purchaser details - Including the name of a point of contact, the preferred shipping address, plus a telephone number and email contact.